GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 Its first four arguments are the same as for `heapster_define_perm`, namely the environment, the name, the arguments and the type of value that the permission applies to.
-The fifth argument is its permision type.
+The fifth argument is its permission type.
 The final three arguments are its translation into SAW core.
 As you might remember, this is the `List_def` we defined in our SAW core file which is now loaded in the module.
 The other two `foldList` and